cirosantilli/cpp-cheat/c/undefined-behaviour.md

 Each implementation must document what it does but setting a fixed parameter.

+GCC has a list of its choices at: <https://gcc.gnu.org/onlinedocs/gcc/C-Implementation.html>

 E.g.: `sizeof(int)`

 The standard may put constraints on what is conforming.